WentaoCai/GWAS_enrichment/README.md

 ### Options:

-        -i    input file in bed format.
+        -i    input file in bed format (Required).
 The input file should be genome feature regions(such as DEGs，miRNAs targets, Peaks from ChIP-seq, ATAC, et al.)  The first three columns should be chromosome, start, end.
 Example: 1   567821 573421  EEF1D

-        -g    GWAS summary statistics.
+        -g    GWAS summary statistics (Required).
 The first two columns should be chromosome and position, the last column shoud be effect values,such as t value or beta value.
 Example: 1  123089 rs0011345  0.00045  -1.4625

-        -e    extended range (KB) for genome feature regions.
+        -e    extended range (KB) for genome feature regions (Optional).
 For example, the -e 100 means genome feature regions should also include their unstream/downstream 100kb region.
 Default -e is 0.

-        -n    repeat n times for the permutation test.
+        -n    repeat n times for the permutation test (Optional).
 Default -n is 1000.

-        -o    output file.
-Defualt the output file name is "SumGSE_permutation.out".
+        -o    output file (Optional).
+Default the output file name is "SumGSE_permutation.out".

         -s    specific regions (Optional).
 If assuming -s, the permutation SNPs will be limited in these specific regions.